cc231005/NoteTakingApp/README.md

 #### Experimental Questions:
-1. How efficiently can users create and update notes?
+1. Are users able to efficiently create and update notes?
 2. Are users able to attach images and search for notes without confusion?
 3. Can users delete notes without errors?
 4. How satisfied are users with the app interface, particularly its usability and clarity?